pjtunstall/mad/framework-plan.md

 Initial HTML consists of a `game` element that starts out hidden and is revealed when the countdown ends. `game-over`, of course, starts out hidden too.
 At the end, text will be inserted into `game-over` according to who won.

 The `grid-wrapper` contains everything else, including the `game-grid` itself, an `info` section above it (containing three items of class `info-box`, representing the different pieces of info to be displayed for one's own character) and `instructions` below.
+(I have an idea for changing this to accomodate holding multiple powerups, but this is how it is for now.)

-The grid will be filled in with 13 \* 15 = 195 elements of class `cell` (and possibly other classes, as described below), based on data from the server at the end of the countdown.
+The game grid will be filled in with 13 \* 15 = 195 `div`s of class `cell` (and possibly other classes, as described below), based on data from the server at the end of the countdown.

 ```html
 <div id="game">